Loyang, Singapore: Landmarks

 There is a famous and popular Chinese temple, known as Loyang Tua Pek Kong Temple (洛陽大伯公宮) located at Loyang Way.
 The temple is dedicated to Tua Pek Kong and various Chinese deities with several shrines dedicated to Hindu deities and Datuk Keramat, reflecting the spirit of religious harmony in Singapore.
-The temple is one of the few Chinese temple in Singapore that is opened 24 hours for worship and attracts many devotees from all over the nation.
+The temple is one of the few Chinese temples in Singapore that is opened 24 hours for worship and attracts many devotees from all over the nation.